keylime/keylime/docs/user_guide/runtime_ima.rst

 Using the :code:`keylime_tenant` we can send the runtime policy as follows::

-  touch payload  # create empty payload for example purposes keylime_tenant -c add --uuid <agent-uuid> -f payload --runtime-policy /path/to/policy.json
+  keylime_tenant -c add --uuid <agent-uuid> --runtime-policy /path/to/policy.json

 .. note::
   If your agent is already registered, you can use :code:`-c update`